 Listen openly to what they have to say

-The person who is struggling has likely been carrying their sadness on their own for some time.
+A teenager considering suicide has likely been carrying their sadness on their own for some time.
 Now that you have opened the door for the conversation to happen, let them tell you what has been going on from their perspective.
 Allow there to be space for silence if there needs to be.
 Try to avoid making assumptions, interrupting, or completing their sentences.
 If you are unsure about something that they are saying, ask openly “I’d like to know more about that, can you tell me?”.

 Even in conversations where suicide is not part of the situation, there is a tendency for anyone in a supportive role to try to minimize a problem.
 Usually, this comes from the best of intentions because we want to let the person know that the problem that they are facing is not too big to handle.
 We say things like “it’s not that bad” or “don’t worry, you’ll be fine”.
 Although it is not the intention, what often happens is that statements like these make a person feel like their feelings aren’t being taken seriously.
 It is helpful to keep in mind that even if an issue may not seem like it would cause distress to someone else, it does cause distress for this person.
 Understand that what they are telling you is their own truth, and say something like, “I believe you that this has been hard”.

-Let the person know they are not alone
+Let them know they are not alone

 Avoid shaming or placing blame